 Yes.
 These will also be discussed at the time of your consultation.

-At Skinpossible consultations are free and educational.
-For more info about IncontiLase request a free consultation online or give us a call 403.719.6523!
+At Skinpossible consultations are educational.
+For more info about IncontiLase request a consultation online or give us a call 403.719.6523!